Thirteen Similarities Between Donald Trump and Adolf Hitler

 Donald Trump is obsessed with luxuries.
 He was a hard-working businessman and actor before going into politics.
 He loves his children and enjoys golf.
 When he was in a relationship with Marla Maples he enjoyed their relationship being discussed in stories in the tabloids.
 He enjoys McDonald’s hamburgers and is overweight.

-There may be one more similarity between Donald Trump and Adolf Hitler: their intelligence, or lack thereof.
+There’s one more similarity between Donald Trump and Adolf Hitler: their opponents underestimate their intelligence.
 Hitler’s mentor Dietrich Eckart created a myth that Hitler was a genius.
 In reality, Hitler had Asperger’s and was highly intelligent at some things and not intelligent about other things.
 Asperger’s is believed to be an inability for different areas of the brain to communicate with each other.
 Without the distractions or dampening effects of other brain areas, each brain area can be super smart.
 But people with Asperger’s tend to fail at everyday tasks because their brain areas fail to connect.

 Donald Trump doesn’t have Asperger’s but he also seems to be very smart in some ways and not at all smart in other ways.
 Half the country sees him as highly intelligent, perhaps a genius, when the other half of the country thinks he’s the stupidest President we’ve ever had.
 Who’s right?
 I don’t know, but anyone who underestimates Donald Trump doesn’t know history.